EugeniusK/WeatherAppGroup8/README_Group08.txt

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## Packages/libraries used in this project include

+Expo (https://github.com/expo/expo) to allow React to run natively outside the browser React-native-chart-kit (https://github.com/indiespirit/react-native-chart-kit) for the temperature and rainfall graph React-native-maps (https://github.com/react-native-maps/react-native-maps) for the map screen Suncalc (https://github.com/mourner/suncalc) for estimating the sunset times